-The bushy-frond foxtail palm (Wodyetia bifurcata) looks elegant when it's healthy and well cared for, but if nutritional deficiencies set in, brown leaf tips ruin its appeal.
+The bushy-frond foxtail palm (Wodyetia bifurcata, USDA zones 10-11) looks elegant when it's healthy, so it's important to learn how to care for a foxtail palm if you have one on your property.
+If nutritional deficiencies set in, brown leaf tips ruin its appeal.
 With the right nutrients, this fast-growing drought-tolerant palm will keep your garden shaded with its 20-foot canopy while bringing an exotic element to the landscape.

 Estimate the square footage of the canopy by measuring the area from base of the trunk to the line under the outermost tips of the fronds.
 If you end up with a 10-by-10-foot-area, for example, the palm has a 100-square-foot canopy.
 Spread the fertilizer evenly under the foxtail palm's canopy and do not allow the fertilizer to butt against the trunk.
 Water the fertilizer into the ground after applying.

-To correct magnesium deficiency, use supplemental magnesium sulfate at a rate of 1 to 3 pounds per tree.
-For potassium deficiency, spread potassium sulfate -- 3 pounds for small trees up to 8 pounds for a mature 30-foot foxtail palm -- of potassium in addition to the regular fertilizer.
+To correct magnesium deficiency, use supplemental magnesium sulfate according to a soil test, commonly applied at a rate of 1 to 3 pounds per tree.
+For potassium deficiency, spread potassium sulfate also according to soil test recommendations (generally, 3 pounds for small trees up to 8 pounds for a mature 30-foot foxtail palm) in addition to the regular fertilizer.
 Reapply every three months until the problem improves, which can take several years to correct, once the palm suffers the deficiency.
 As with fertilizer, spread evenly under the palm's canopy, not allowing the product to butt against the trunk and water in well.

 Water deeply when the top 2 inches of the soil dries out.
 Water evenly over the palm's root zone, avoiding the fronds themselves and watering to a depth of approximately one foot.
 If your foxtail palm is growing near a lawn or in a garden bed, you likely won't have to water it at all.

 As new fronds grow out of the center, the oldest fronds at the bottom eventually die.
 Trim the dead material any time of year, but wait until each frond is completely brown before you remove it.
 The palm is still receiving nutrients from partially green fronds and removing the frond before it's completely dead can lead to nutritional deficiencies.

-Pests and Disease
+Manage Pests and Disease

 Foxtail palms rarely suffer from pests and only occasionally from disease problems.
 One fungal disease to keep an eye out for is leaf spot, apparent by the dark to light brown irregular spots and patches that appear on the fronds.
 Focus all watering on the soil under the canopy, avoiding wetting the leaves.
 While unsightly, leaf spot rarely causes severe problems or needs treatment.